The Pomodoro Technique

 Hold down the Alt/Option key while clicking on a task to quickly edit the task name without opening the full task view.

 Break anything bigger than four pomodoros down into smaller sub-tasks.
-For example, a project titled "redesign website" might need a more pomodoro-sized sub-task like "find 5 example websites as inspiration."
+For example, a project titled "redesign website" might need a more Pomodoro-sized sub-task like "find 5 example websites as inspiration."

 Now, when you open your Today view, you'll see your scheduled tasks and how many pomodoros each will take.
 Drag and drop your tasks to reflect the order in which you'll work on them.